sinoz/akka-tcp-ack-backpressuring/README.md

 ### Sending data back
 Data can be sent to the remote TCP client by sending the injected `inboundHandler` in your custom data handler, a `SendData(ByteString())` message.

-### Supervision Strategy
+### Supervisor Strategy
 Errors that come from children of the `TcpServer` which is also your data handler, are automatically escalated to the parent of the `TcpServer` actor.
-Simply override the `supervisionStrategy` method:
+Simply override the `supervisorStrategy` method:

 ```
 override def supervisorStrategy = OneForOneStrategy() {
   case _: Exception => Restart
 }
 ```